 This tutorial explains simple steps to modify PDF documents using the LibreOffice Draw application.

-Many small businesses, home users can not purchase any commercial software which can modify existing PDF documents because those are pricy.
+Many small businesses and home users can not purchase commercial software that can modify existing PDF documents because those are expensive.

-However, LibreOffice, the free and open-source office program used by millions of users around the world have a built-in PDF editor.
-LibreOffice Draw can modify, edit, save, create PDF files for free.
-You do not need to buy expensive pdf editors out there and the good news is – LibreOffice runs in both Windows and Linux.
+However, LibreOffice, the free and open-source office program used by millions of users worldwide, has a built-in PDF editor.
+LibreOffice Draw can modify, edit, save, and create PDF files for free.
+You do not need to buy expensive pdf editors out there; the good news is that LibreOffice runs on Windows and Linux.

 However, there’s still a catch.
-With LibreOffice Draw you can do simple edits, changes, add texts, add images, text boxes in your existing PDF files – which more than enough for the majority of the users.
+With LibreOffice Draw, you can make simple edits and changes, add texts, add images, and text boxes in your existing PDF files – which is more than enough for most users.

-LibreOffice Draw opens up PDF as an image file in its editor where you can modify block-by-block and then save-as back to PDF format.
+LibreOffice Draw opens PDF as an image file in its editor, where you can modify block-by-block and then save it in PDF format.

 This is how you can do it.

-- Open LibreOffice Draw and from the file menu, open the PDF file which you want to modify.
+- Open LibreOffice Draw, and from the file menu, open the PDF file you want to modify.

-- Once the file is open, click on the section where you want to modify.
+- Once the file is open, click on the section where you want to modify it.
 You would see a rectangle box to edit the texts.
-You can now modify texts, images.
+You can now change texts and images.

-- If the PDF is not editable i.e. entire PDF page is opened as a single image file, then it is difficult to edit.
+- If the PDF is not editable, i.e., the entire PDF page is opened as a single image file, then it is difficult to edit.
 This is since your file is created with a read-only attribute.
-However, if that is the case then, you can draw rectangles/shapes with background color white to redact the sections.
-Then add a new text box or images.
+However, if that is the case, you can draw white rectangles/shapes with the background colour to redact the sections.
+Then, add a new text box or images.

 - Once the editing is over, save the file from the menu –>